Tom Brady Is Leaving The New England Patriots

 Tom Brady has confirmed that he is leaving the New England Patriots.
 On Tuesday morning, the six-time Super Bowl champion made the announcement in a series of Instagram posts.
-His first post, captioned “Forever a Patriot” was a “thank you” to the Patriots organization.
+His first post, captioned “Forever a Patriot,” was a “thank you” to the Patriots organization.
 His second post, captioned “Love you Pats Nation,” was a “thank you” to his fans.
 You can read both of Brady’s posts below.

 As Brady mentioned in his posts, he is unsure where his career is going to take him in 2020 and beyond.
 The news that he won’t be returning to New England was shocking to some and not-all-that-surprising to others.
-While some fans thought that Brady would retire a New England Patriot, others felt that he wanted to experience something different during his last year or two playing in the NFL.
+While some fans believed that Brady wanted to retire as a New England Patriot, others felt that he wanted to experience something different during his last year or two playing in the NFL.

 “Tom don’t do this to me right now,” one fan commented.

 “Hold on.
-What just happened?” added another.
+What just happened?” added another supporter.

-“Coronavirus, everyone’s on shutdown and you do this to us?” wrote a third.
+“Coronavirus, everyone’s on shutdown and you do this to us?” wrote a third person.

 As far as where Brady might end up, he is down to just a handful of options, including Los Angeles and Tampa.
 It is also possible that Brady might decide to retire from the NFL altogether.
 After all, he did say that it’s time for him to “open a new stage for [his] life and career.”